Aaron98990/ways-of-the-game/goalkeeper.md

 - [No offense.
 Goalkeeper did not contact the ball with their hand/arm outside the penalty area.](https://youtu.be/2rXfqVkmMII?feature=shared&t=375)

-> lines belong to the areas of which they are boundaries.
-> - Law 1.2 - Field Markings
+> lines belong to the areas of which they are boundaries. _Law 1.2 - Field Markings_

 > An indirect free kick is awarded if a player:
 > - prevents the goalkeeper from releasing the ball from the hands or kicks or attempts to kick the ball when the goalkeeper is in the process of releasing it